andreimargeloiu/Hospital-management-nodejs/README.md

 8. To login use the username: admin  and the password: admin
 9. Now you should be inside the application

-# System manual
+# Code organisation

-###
-C. System manual
-**The application is divided into modules.**

-**Code organisation**

 Folder | Content | Responsability
 -----------------|-----------------|-----------------
 /public	| |	Contains the public files, such as CSS, fonts and scripts.
 /routes	| |	Manage the HTTP requests.
 Is divided into smaller modules responsible for disjoint tasks.
-.	| /app.js| 	Renders dashboard page
+.	|/app.js| 	Renders dashboard page
--	| /disease.js| 	Responsible for diseases
+.	|/disease.js| 	Responsible for diseases
--	|/login.js|	Responsible for logging in
+.	|/login.js|	Responsible for logging in
--	|/patients.js|	Responsible for patients
+.	|/patients.js|	Responsible for patients
--	|/rooms.js|	Responsible for rooms
+.	|/rooms.js|	Responsible for rooms
--	|/settings.js|	Renders settings page
+.	|/settings.js|	Renders settings page
--	|/users.js|	Add new users and logout
+.	|/users.js|	Add new users and logout
 /server	| |	Defines the database and Schemas
--	|/db/mongoose.js| 	Database settings
+.	|/db/mongoose.js| 	Database settings
--	|/models| 	Defines Schemas
+.	|/models| 	Defines Schemas
 /views		| |Render pages
--	|/layouts|	The core layout; each page is rendered inside the layout
--	|/(other files)|	Contains specific visual changes for every page
+.	|/layouts|	The core layout; each page is rendered inside the layout .	|/(other files)|	Contains specific visual changes for every page

+# Technologies

+### Backend

+### Frontend

+### Database

-The available application is connected to a MongoDB database online.
-If you want to change the database to another one, you need to go:
+**The available application is connected to a MongoDB database online.** If you want to change the database to another one, you need to go:
 NHS app folder -> server -> db -> mongoose.js

 Inside the file, you need to change the database link from mongoose.connect("mongodb://admin:admin123@ds145220.mlab.com:45220/nhs-app"); to mongoose.connect("your-database-link");

 ## REST Apis
+The backend and frontend communicate through REST Apis.
+On the frontend, we make Ajax requests using jQuery to the following routes:

-URI |	What returns
+URI |	Returns
 ----|----
 /app/getdiseases |	returns information about all diseases in the system /app/getpatients |       	returns information about all patients in the system